 Disney World celebrates the holidays with special displays and millions of sparkling lights that brighten the theme parks and on-property resorts around Thanksgiving.
 Mickey's Very Merry Christmas Party is held at the Magic Kingdom during select nights in November and December.
 The special-ticketed event is great fun for the entire family and features a special parade and sweet treats.
 If you are staying at a Disney World Resort over Thanksgiving, you can find a traditional Thanksgiving dinner at your resort or see a parade and grab a turkey leg on the go in the theme parks.

 For families wanting a more laidback Thanksgiving weekend head to Orlando's Villas of Grand Cypress for their Thanksgiving weekend celebration.
-The weekend includes a complimentary Thanksgiving brunch, and ample family-friendly activities like a game of foot-golf (played on the resort's 45-hole golf course), fishing in the resort's lake, and bike rentals.
+The weekend usually includes a complimentary Thanksgiving brunch, and ample family-friendly activities like a game of foot-golf (played on the resort's 45-hole golf course), fishing in the resort's lake, and bike rentals.
 Plus, the Villas of Grand Cypress is a Disney World Gateway Hotel which means guests can buy park tickets and book FastPass+ selections through the resort's website.

 Complimentary transportation to Disney is also available.
-The package starts at $319 a night.

 While at the historic Bok Tower Gardens in Lake Wales just south of Kissimmee, reflect on life's blessings while taking in the breathtaking beauty of the gardens.
 You can enjoy a special Thanksgiving Day carillon recital featuring the melodic bells of the tower.